310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 but it seems i was wrong~ he told me it was simply a Joke.

 so i asked him if he can Do as he likes now… and he only looked at me in annoyance. he is also a difficult one…
 {% endbubble %}

 {% bubble Souma v2 %}
 Hm… You speak in a peculiar manner, so I am not quite sure what you are saying—

 However, even if it was only a coincidence, I feel that it is fate for me to be in the same club as you.

 I have been acting rude this whole time, and I humbly apologize for not having realized it was you much earlier.
 {% endbubble %}

 {% bubble Kanata past %}
 umm…?
 {% endbubble %}

 {% bubble Souma v2 %}
 Typically, I would show my remorse by slicing my stomach open, but please accept this apology for now.
 {% endbubble %}

 {% bubble Kanata past %}
-wa-- why are you bowing on your knees…[^12] the First time i have seen this in school. i do not think people do this Anymore, you know?
+wa— why are you bowing on your knees…[^12] this is the First time i have seen this in school. i do not think people do this Anymore, you know?

-hehe. lift your Head young one, for it is all okay~♪
+fufu. lift your Head young one, for it is all okay~♪
 {% endbubble %}

 {% bubble Souma v2 %}
 Aha, oh how lucky I must be!
 I am extremely delighted to have permission to speak with you!
 {% endbubble %}